Skip to main navigation Skip to main content

 Growing up babies

-As reported in The Summary of Aboriginal and Torres Strait Islander Health status 2018, in 2015–2017, babies born to Aboriginal and Torres Strait Islander mothers were twice as likely to die in their first year as those born to non-Indigenous mothers, and were more likely to have a low birth weight than babies of non-Indigenous mothers.
+As reported in The Summary of Aboriginal and Torres Strait Islander Health status 2018, babies born to Aboriginal and Torres Strait Islander mothers in 2015–2017 were twice as likely to die in their first year as those born to non-Indigenous mothers, and were more likely to have a low birth weight than babies of non-Indigenous mothers.

 This may be due the age of the mother, lack of knowledge about the risks of cigarettes and alcohol and other drugs use, poverty-like living conditions, and lack of access to prenatal and alcohol and other drugs services.